 transition conditions results in an error during simulation.
 For more

-information, see Reuse Simulink Components in Stateflow Charts.
+information, see Reuse Simulink Functions in Stateflow Charts.

 To prevent mode changes between major time steps, conditions that affect